Open-Science-Training-Handbook/Open-Science-Training-Handbook_ES/03OnLearningAndTraining/README_ES.md

 ## Algunas reflexiones antes de comenzar

-In the following part, we will focus mainly on the first aspect \(preparation\) and then give you guidance on how to plan and manage your course.
-To start with, we will speak about some theoretical issues which will provide you with an idea of what teaching and learning means and how teaching adults differs from teaching teenagers or children.

 A continuación nos enfocaremos, principalmente, en el primer aspecto \(preparación\) y luego te guiaremos en la planificación y la gestión de tu curso.
 Para empezar, hablaremos sobre algunos asuntos teóricos que te darán una idea de qué significa enseñar y aprender y cómo la enseñanza de adultos se diferencia de la enseñanza de adolescenetes o niños.

 ### Capacitación *versus* enseñanza